apache/servicecomb-service-center/docs/dev-guide.md

 ## Instance registration

-mark down the micro-service ID and call the instance registration API:
+mark down the micro-service ID and call the instance registration API, according to the ServiceCenter definition: One process should be registered as one instance

 ```bash
 curl -X POST \